genesiscommunitysuccess/docs/how-to-contribute-Internal.md

 After all changes have been done and you have checked a local build, it is time to create your [pull request](https://github.com/genesiscommunitysuccess/docs/compare).
 We have a simple template to create a pull request.

-**Note**: You don`t need a Jira number.
-But make sure you can answer those main questions:
-- Have you changed all relevant versions?
-- Have you made sure the links are safe?

 ---

-After you have followed these instructions, your request will be reviewed by the community team.
+After you have followed these instructions, your request will be reviewed by the Platform Learn Team team.
 Once your changes are accepted, approved and merged, you will be able to see the changes within a 1 hour.
 Thank you very much for your contribution.
 We appreciate it.